 USP 51 Antimicrobial Effectiveness Test

 If you would like to learn more about the USP <51> preservative challenge test, you are in the right place!
-Below,you will find a summary of the USP 51 method, along with some of its strengths and weaknesses.
-If you're here to learn, also be sure to read the page called "Getting the Most from Preservative Efficacy Testing."
+Below, you will find a summary of the USP <51> method, along with some of its strengths and weaknesses.
+Be sure to also read the page called "Getting the Most from Preservative Efficacy Testing."

-If you are a product formulator and would like Antimicrobial Test Laboratories to run a preservative challenge test for you or your company, simply call the lab or click here to get a same day price quote.
+If you are a product formulator and would like Antimicrobial Test Laboratories to set up a preservative challenge test for you or your company, simply call the lab or click here to get a same day price quote.

 - USP <51> challenges (inoculates) a formula with 5 different microorganisms, separately.
 Three bacteria and two fungal strains are used for each USP <51> test.